BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/dwarven_holds.md

 - **Cold-headed** `ACTIVE`

 Whenever Thorin declares a Heroic Action, roll a D6.
-On a 5+, the action is free and no Might points are spent.
-Additionally, if he declares a Heroic Action and an enemy subsequently declares a Heroic Action as well, Thorin may change the action he has declared.
+On a 5+, the Heroic Action is free and no Might Points are spent.
+Additionally, if Thorin declares a Heroic Action and an enemy model subsequently declares a Heroic Action, Thorin may choose to change the type of Heroic Action he has declared if he wishes.

 </div>